-For the pattern I’m working on, I came up with an interesting decrease that turns out to have been invented more than once already (not really a surprise to me).
+For the pattern I’m working on (Ellerbe Mitts), I came up with an interesting decrease that turns out to have been invented more than once already (not really a surprise to me).

-The name other people use for it is Bunny Ears Back (because it’s a variant of another decrease called Bunny Ears).
-(There’s even a Ravelry group!)
+The name other people use for this one is Bunny Ears Back (because it’s a variant of another decrease called Bunny Ears).

 Anyway, I’ve worked up a handout (also available as a PDF) to go with the pattern.
-I’d like to share it with you and ask for help in finding confusing spots:
+Here’s the text of it, with illustrations.

 Say you’re making mirrored decreases in an upside down V over an odd number of stitches.
 When you get to the top, you have three stitches left that need to become two.
 The easy thing to do is to make one decrease and knit the other stitch.
 However, this isn’t symmetrical and can irritate those of us who like parallel construction.
-I was recently in this situation and came up with an alternative; I was sure I was not the first to think of this, and indeed, I found a group on Ravelry–the Bunny Ears Decrease Fans.
-(If you’re not on Ravelry, a blog post by another inventor of this decrease.)
+I was recently in this situation and came up with an alternative; I was sure I was not the first to think of this, and indeed, I found a blog post by another inventor of this decrease.

 The quick description of this is that you first start by making a left-leaning decrease with the first two stitches, then pick up the second of the stitches again and make a right leaning decrease.
 Here are some diagrams: